 CQI Community Quality Improvement Professional Mentorship Program

-The CQI Community Group is proud to launch the second pilot cohort of our Mentorship Program, a 6-month program pairing experienced quality improvement professionals from across the United States with those newer to the field.
-There will be a required virtual kickoff meeting in March of 2024 and the program will run from April through September.
+The CQI Community Group is proud to launch the third cohort of our Mentorship Program, a 6-month program pairing experienced quality improvement professionals from across the United States with those newer to the field.
+There will be a required virtual kickoff meeting in March and the program will run from April through September.
 Mentorship pairs will meet at a minimum monthly during the 6-month program virtually or in-person.
 There will also be virtual mentee and mentor-only check-in times and an all cohort session during the program.
 The goal of the program is for participants to build mutually beneficial relationships that will strengthen skillsets and support career growth.

 Key dates below: